Configuration of heating and water meters (MBus)

 Once the meter is created and registered on the portal and associated with the correct gateway, it appears on the gateway under Meters > Configured Meters.

-Click on READ to test the reading and the value of the registers.
+Click READ to test the reading and the values of the registers.

 The registers can then be retrieved for the creation of similarly modeled meters on the site.